codeforcash/croupier/RULES.md

 ### Powerups

-If one enters the sweepstakes three times in a row, via bet above the minimum blinds, without any other participant or newcomer entering the snipe, then a powerup will be randomly awarded.
+If one enters the sweepstakes three times in a row, via bet above the minimum blinds, without any other participant or newcomer entering the round, then a powerup will be randomly awarded.
 The initial blind is 0.01XLM and then 10 minutes in, and every 5 minutes thereafter, blinds are doubled.

 ☢️: Go nuclear and play everyone's powerups in the order they were received

 🍧: For the next 10 seconds, powerups and bets are worthless and increase your position by 1

-🕺: o/` It's the final countdown!
+🕺: o/\` It's the final countdown!
 Reset the clock to 1 minute

 🏳️‍🌈: Level the playing field and reset everybody's positions to 1